qhuang266/Spark-Streaming/README.md

 Spark version: master branch (2016/11/28)

 ## Table of Contents
-**Chapter 1** uses a real streaming job as a example, and explains what happen inside the job. **Chapter 2 ~ 5** will dig into all parts of source code, and explain why they are designed like that.
+**Chapter 1** uses a real streaming job as a example, and explains what happen inside the job. **Chapter 2 ~ 5** will dig into all parts of source code, and explain why they are designed like that. **Chapter 6** will update some useful resources.

 **Chapter 1 - Streaming Job Example, Module Introduction**